 AGE DISCRIMINATION: Policy

 Policymakers should strengthen federal and state laws that protect against age discrimination.
-They should ensure victims have adequate remedies, including monetary damages.
-Victims should also have a private cause of action in federal and state courts (see also the Private Enforcement of Legal Rights policy in this chapter, as well as Chapter 5, Employment—Employment Discrimination Against Older Workers).
+People who are subject to age discrimination should be guaranteed adequate remedies, including monetary and compensatory damages.
+They should also have a private right of action in federal and state courts (see also the Private Enforcement of Legal Rights section of this chapter).